-The Chinese introduced their Confucian social philosophy and ethics system (see p.
-2 of Religion and Spirituality), establishing a hierarchical feudal society dominated by an imperial Chinese mandarin class.
+The Chinese introduced their Confucian social philosophy and ethics system (see Religion and Spirituality), establishing a hierarchical feudal society dominated by an imperial Chinese mandarin class.
 Through their frequent interactions with Han Chinese, some Lac Viet adopted aspects of Chinese culture and language.
 The Chinese also brought improvements to silk production and rice irrigation, as well as writing and educational systems and new artistic styles.

 The Trung Sisters' Rebellion: Over the years, Lac Viet opposition to Chinese rule grew, helping to forge a common Viet identity.
-In 39 AD, the Trung sisters, Trac and Nhi, led a rebellion resulting in a 4-year period of independence that ended when the Han Chinese emperor sent in troops.
-To escape capture, the Trung sisters threw themselves into a river. ending their lives and rebellion. their vet eternalizina Viet resistance to Chinese domination.
-Even todav. the Truna sisters are national heroes, symbolizing Vietnam's historical resistance to China while underscoring the significance of powerful women in Vietnamese society.
+In 39 AD, the Trung sisters, Trac and Nhi, led a rebellion resulting in a 4-year period of independence that ended when heroes, symbolizing Vietnam's historical resistance to China while underscoring the significance of powerful women in Vietnamese society.

+Chinese the Han emperor sent in troops.
+To escape capture, the Trung sisters threw themselves into a river. ending their lives and their rebellion. vet eternalizing Viet resistance to Chinese domination.
+Even todav. the Truna sisters are national